-Those who worked at these or other job sites and developed mesothelioma or another asbestos-related disease should contact a Utah mesothelioma lawyer to see if they can access compensation.
+If you worked at any of these job sites and developed mesothelioma or another asbestos-related disease, contact a Utah mesothelioma lawyer.
+Compensation may be available.
+Call (866) 608-8933 to get started.

-Utah is also home to over 130,000 veterans, and statistics have shown that American veterans account for over 33% of all mesothelioma cases diagnosed each year.
+Utah is also home to more than 130,000 veterans, and 33% of all mesothelioma cases diagnosed each year are in veterans.

 Fortunately for Utah veterans, help is available through the U.S. Department of Veterans Affairs (VA).